 As a subrecipient of SNAP-Ed funding, there are program parameters you are responsible for knowing.
-Understanding and following these program parameters will help you avoid the risk of being out of compliance with the Federal, State, and SNAP-Ed guidelines and of not being reimbursed for your activities.
+Understanding and following these program parameters will help you comply with the Federal, State, and SNAP-Ed guidelines and ensure that you can be reimbursed for your SNAP-Ed activities.
+Failure to comply with the outlined program parameters may result in limited or no reimbursement for some activities and/or expenses.
 If you are ever unsure of the program parameters, please contact your MFF SNAP-Ed Project Manager before any money is spent.
 S/he will help you determine whether your proposed program activities are in compliance with MFF SNAP-Ed Program Parameters.
 Please plan ahead to allow sufficient time for your requests to be considered and pre-approved.